KlausBlum/OLy-resources/pages/File formats.md

 The "SVG [-dcrop]" format might be the recommended option for you if you don't want to install additional conversion software (which would be necessary for using "PDF to SVG", see below.)

 ### **PDF to SVG**
-(This feature is available as of OLy v.
-0.5.11)

 With this option selected, OLy will call LilyPond to produce a PDF file.
 Unlike with the SVG option, this works with any template, no restrictions apply.